 Bats and birds are natural predators to mosquitoes, so they do a fair job at decreasing the mosquito population around your home.
 You can draw more bats and birds to your home by putting a bat shelter in your backyard.
 Keep in mind however, that there may be a tradeoff of fewer mosquitoes for more bats.
 Additionally, mosquitoes typically only take up 1% of a bat’s daily diet.

 Mosquitoes don’t have to be a nightmare for you and your family.
 There are measures you can take to repel mosquitoes, even in the most desperate situations.
-Contact Edge to start your Portland pest control and mosquito treatments before an infestation gets out of control.
+Contact Edge to start your pest control in Beaverton, and surrounding areas, before an infestation gets out of control.